mialkin/docs/programming/regular expressions/range.md

 # Character range

-`-` metacharacter that indicates a range of characters.
+`-` is a metacharacter that indicates a range of characters.
 It represents all characters between two characters.

 Dash is a metacharacter only inside a character set, a literal dash otherwise.